Home » All Recipes » Chicken or Pork Schnitzel Recipe

 A crispy crust with a juicy center is the goal of every Gluten Free Pork Schnitzel made in our kitchen!
 This easy dinner recipe will do just that.
 Substitute with boneless chicken too if you’d prefer.

-Using thin, boneless pork chops or chicken cutlets, this Gluten Free Schnitzel is a quick and easy dinner perfect for the menu any night of the week.
+Using thin, boneless pork chops or chicken cutlets, this Gluten Free Pork Schnitzel recipe is a quick and easy dinner perfect for the menu any night of the week.

 Serve with a side of fresh lemon wedges to add a little extra burst of flavour!